Diversity Scholarships

 Award Amount

-Emerging Scholars that enroll at Clemson University are eligible to receive a scholarship that covers tuition, required fees, room, board and a stipend for books/supplies.
+Emerging Scholars who enroll at Clemson University are eligible to receive a scholarship that covers tuition, required fees, housing, and food.

 This scholarship is a last-dollar award, which means that it will be funded by all offered federal, state and University scholarships and grants and collectively referred to as the “Emerging Scholars Scholarship.”